Samer-Ismael/Matrix/README.md

 # Matrix
-This will calculate how many steps you need to bring the "1" back to the middle.
+This will calculate how many steps you need to bring the "1" back to the middle.....

-You can change the place of "1" and it will show you the easiest way to bring it back to the middle.
+You can change the place of "1" and it will still show you the easiest way to bring it back to the middle.....

+Good exercise for 2D Arrays